New Testament Greek intermediate: module 3

 By the end of this course you should be able to...

-- read Luke’s Gospel in the original language;
+- read and analyse a range of materials from the Early Church in the original language;

-- demonstrate an extended knowledge of the grammatical structure of Koine Greek.
+- demonstrate an extended knowledge of the grammatical features of Koine Greek.

 What level is the course and do I need any particular skills?